 Scientists have struggled to understand turbulence.
 Whether it is a car or an airplane or a house, every such object of our daily life must pass through some hindrance of the turbulent air.
 In a clear sky, pilots often encounter turbulence which they cannot detect with radars.
-At night or in regions with a cool ground, episodes of wind gusting often appear as turbulence bursts.
-Scientists and engineers have difficulty to measure the turbulence drag experienced by an object - known as drag crisis.
-Cost of managing turbulene induced drage is extremely high.
+At night or in regions with a cool ground, episodes of wind gusting often appear as turbulent bursts.
+Scientists and engineers have difficulty to measure turbulent drag experienced by an object that interacts turbulence - known as drag crisis.
+Industries pay an extremely high cost to manage turbulence induced drag.

-I investigate on atmospheric turbulence, and work on the development of a wavelet method to characterize intermittent turbulent events.
+I study atmospheric turbulence, and work for the development of a wavelet-based Large Eddy Simulation (LES) methodology to explain atmospheric turbulence.
 I am particularly interested on the boundary layer processes lying at the broader context of atmosphere-land-ocean interaction, where relatively small scale processes (<10km) have rich three-dimensional structures, but their influences on the meso-scale dynamics are poorly understood.
 This includes how the boundary layer turbulence could impact on mesoscale weather events, or possibly penetrate into upper atmosphere through internal wave breaking.

 Currently, I am an Associate Professor at the Dept. of Mathematics, Memorial University, Canada.
 Before joining Memorial, I was a SHARCNET post-doctoral fellow in atmospheric modelling at the Department of Earth and Environmental Sciences , University of Waterloo, Canada.

-I received training on computational fluid dynamics, turbulence, and atmospheric science from the U of Alberta, McMaster University, and U of Waterloo, respectively.
+I studied computational fluid dynamics, turbulence, and atmospheric science through my education at the U of Alberta, McMaster University, and U of Waterloo, respectively.